Gardner–Edgerton USD 231

 Gardner–Edgerton USD 231 is a public unified school district headquartered in Gardner, Kansas, United States.
 The district includes the communities of Gardner, Edgerton, and nearby rural areas.
+It also includes sections of Olathe.
+This district is mostly in Johnson County, it extends into Miami County.

 History

 Being located in the rapidly growing southern portion of Johnson County, USD 231 has had to manage the challenges of exploding enrollment numbers since the late 1990s.
 The district built the current high school in 2000.
 The building has been expanded several times since opening.
 Every school in the district has been built or renovated since 2000.
 A new bond issue was passed in January 2012 which financed the construction of new campus for a third middle school and new elementary school, upgrades to the District Activity Center, and construction of a new Multi-purpose Athletic Center on the high school campus.
 A $29.7 million bond issue was passed in 2016 to construct an Advanced Technical Center, addition to the high school to address enrollment growth, a TRAILS facility for adults with disabilities, and capital improvements.

 Gardner-Edgerton is a fast-growing district of approximately 6,000 students in Johnson County.
 Approximately 175 new students arrive in Gardner each year.
-Gardner is one of the top 10 school districts in the state of Kansas—Niche Marketing.